silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/08_ReactJS_Redux_and_GraphQL.md

 export default mutation;
 ```

-[notice]
-With graphql v3, the field names in the input object have to start with capital letters, and the input _type_ can't easily be overridden - it's always the first part of your namespace, then the class name, then "CreateInputType".
-So assuming your model's fully qualified classname is `App\Model\Note`, the input type is `AppNoteCreateInputType`.
-[/notice]

 It looks like a lot of code, but if you're familiar with Apollo mutations, this is pretty standard.
 The supplied `mutate()` function gets mapped to a prop - in this case `onAdd`, which the `AddForm` component is configured to invoke.
 We've also supplied the `singularName` as well as the template `CREATE` for the `createNote` scaffolded mutation.

 And make sure we're exposing the mutation in our graphql schema:

-#### Graphql 4 {#extensible-mutations-gql-v4}

 **my-module/_graphql/models.yml**